Daredevil: Born Again: Writing

+Approach

-The initial take on the series was described as a legal procedural.
-Cox said it was dark but not as gory as the Netflix series.
+The initial take on the series was described as a legal procedural, with Feige explaining to Cox that the studio wanted to bring a traditional broadcast procedural into the world of streaming and felt it was a natural path to build such a series around a lawyer character that was already popular.
+Feige added that the studio was hoping to experiment with more episodic, "self-contained" episodes, unlike some of their Phase Four series that had a larger story split across multiple episodes.
+Cox said the initial take was dark but not as gory as the Netflix series.
 He wanted to take what worked from Daredevil and broaden it for Born Again to appeal to a younger audience.
-Feige said the studio was hoping to experiment with more episodic, "self-contained" episodes, unlike some of their Phase Four series that had a larger story split across multiple episodes.
-According to Cox, early discussions for the series were about "reinvent[ing] the whole thing" and portraying Murdock as a different person from the one seen in the Netflix series.
+He also said early discussions for the series were about "reinvent[ing] the whole thing" and portraying Murdock as a different person from the one seen in the Netflix series.
 Murdock's friends Franklin "Foggy" Nelson and Karen Page were largely not acknowledged in this version.
 Amanat said the creative team struggled to incorporate them into the story, but Cox said there were discussions to do some "cool stuff" with them in the future.